 Purple Sage Pottery owner Iris Minc helps you refine current skills and learn more advanced techniques.
+Spring only!

-New!
 Tuesday morning beginner and beyond:

 Beth Bell will introduce you to working with clay and help you improve your hand building and throwing skills.